-To effectively narrow down niche, we must know how to properly apply the process and be open-minded with the result.
+To effectively narrow down a niche, we must know how to properly apply the process and be open-minded with the result.
 Lack of defined focus and narrowed down niche might be the number 1 reason why new bloggers cannot move forward and get the right results.
 Raising hands here!
-Even long time bloggers get stuck at some point when trying to level up their game through narrowing down their niches.
+Even long-time bloggers get stuck at some point when trying to level up their game through narrowing down their niches.

-To narrow down niche and define focus, everyone says that you should be passionate about it and you are solving a problem of your audience.
+To narrow down the niche and define focus, everyone says that you should be passionate about it and you are solving a problem of your audience.
 Definitely, you need the necessary skill set to be credible and give relevant solutions or answers or guides.

-I had hard time figuring out how to narrow down niche at first.
+I had a hard time figuring out how to narrow down a niche at first.
 Perhaps subconsciously, I refused that I need to narrow down niche.
 I was stuck on this for a long time.
 When I finally understood the process, defining my focus was easier than I thought.